RoySKwon/angularTutorial/README.md

 ## Description
 This repository is designed for practicing and mastering Angular.
 It includes tutorials, examples, and exercises to help you build performant and scalable applications using the Angular framework.
+This project was generated with Angular CLI version 10.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.